licia-mozzina/MiniDT_Tracking/README.md

 # **A tracking analyzer for MiniDTs**
 This code reconstructs muon tracks from the MiniDTs detectors data.
-It plots the distributionssw of track quantities (number of hits, slope, intercept, chi-square, residuals) during a run of data taking and saves them in .png format.
+It plots the distributions of track quantities (number of hits, slope, intercept, chi-square, residuals) during a run of data taking and saves them in .png format.
 The code can reconstruct tracks in two ways, either exploiting information from the DAQ system, or with a Hough Transform based method, which is under optimization.
 Additionally, this code provides monitoring of hit rates, throughout a run, for each layer or each cell in the MiniDT detectors.

+Two MiniDT detectors were installed, in March 2025, in the SND@LHC (Scattering and Neutrino Detector) experiment at CERN, as part of its muon system, to provide high resolution x-y measurements.
+Inspecting the MiniDT muon reconstructed track quantities is fundamental to assess that the chambers function as expected: disparities in the number of reconstructed tracks between different chambers and a great presence of low quality tracks may point out to hardware issues (gas leaks, electronics malfunctions).
+Moreover, the agreement between distributions of muon track quantities and the ones obtained with the rest of the SND@LHC detector is a necessary checkpoint before the correct integration of MiniDT reconstructed tracks in the SND@LHC data.

 ## Table of Contents
 * [The MiniDTs detectors](#the-minidts-detectors)